 Do I have any Legal Options to Avoid Living With Dementia?

 Absolutely.
 Every mentally capable adult has the right to document their desire to decline medical treatments.
-In the early stages of dementia, patients may also choose to voluntarily stop eating and drinking.
+In the early stages of dementia, patients may also choose to voluntarily stop eating and drinking (VSED).
 To learn more, go to the Compassion & Choices' Dementia Values & Priorities Tool and other resources.

 Medical aid in dying is a strictly defined and regulated act in the jurisdictions where it is authorized.
 Only mentally capable adults with a terminal diagnosis of six months or less may self-ingest properly prescribed medication in those jurisdictions.
 No one may assist nor coerce this action.
 Compassion & Choices does not support the expansion of medical aid in dying for people with dementia.